The 10 Best Prioritization Techniques for Agile

 What are the 4 D’s of prioritization?

-The 4 D’s stand for Do, Defer (Delay), Delegate, and Delete.
+The 4 D’s of time management stand for Do, Defer (Delay), Delegate, and Delete.
 With your list of tasks, you must assign each one to the selected D, in order to stay focused on your main goal effectively.

 A common saying goes “We have all the time in the world”, but the truth is that’s not entirely accurate.